 THINK@Ruhr is a research alliance of scientists from the Ruhr University Bochum (RUB) working together with the University of Duisburg-Essen (UDE) – two large and neighboring universities from the Ruhr area in Germany.
 Our research extends from neuroscience, through psychology, through philosophy of mind and cognition.
 Jointly, we aim to uncover principles of future- oriented cognition, their neural and psychological mechanisms, their philosophical implications, and their dysfunctions in neurological or psychiatric diseases.
 The THINK@Ruhr alliance has been exceptionally successful in securing major competitive grants to establish large interdisciplinary collaborative research centers.

-Their list documents a part of the breadth and topics of our research:
+Our directors documents a part of the breadth and topics of our research: